aknackiron/testdroid-documentation/appium/faq/index.md

 # Do you support Appium with TestNG, Ruby or C#?

 Yes.
 For C# server side support through Mono is coming soon.

-# Can we select to use a specific version of Appium on Testdroid?

-When using server side Appium tests it is possible to select a specific version of Appium.
-We have plans on a more unified way of choosing the used Appium version.

 # What versions of Appium does Testdroid support?